harrycresswell/hc/content/articles/artboards.md

 Nobody wants to fire open a sketch file in 6 months time and find a mess of arbitrarily named Artboards.
 I for one don't.
 It pays to be organised, and that goes for your Artboards too.

-We want to know exactly what state, in what stage, of what flow any given Artboard belongs to.
+We want to be able to know exactly what state, in what stage, of what flow any given Artboard belongs to.
 We need a system that is quick to understand — by anyone in our team — and efficient in its implementation.
 No nonsense.
 Minimal fuss.

-I'm sure we can all agree this:
+I'm sure we can all agree that an organsied sketch file like this:

-[Sketch Overview of  well organised Artboards and Pages]
+{{< img class="image-wrapper" src="naming-artboards-in-sketch-organised.jpg" caption="A well organised Sketch file" >}}

-Is better than this:
+Is a much better solution than the mess of artboards in this:

-[Sketch Overview of unorganised Artboards and Pages]
+{{< img class="image-wrapper" src="naming-artboards-in-sketch-unorgansied.jpg" caption="A badly organised Sketch file" >}}

 ## Scalability

 Does it scale?
 We're not talking about front end frameworks here (let's leave that for another one), we're trying to solve that problem you have when you need to add in an extra step (or stage) to a flow you created a while back.
-Does your system allow you to tak on an extra Artboard — anywhere in the sequence —, without you having to go through and rename the rest of your Artboards to keep the sequence in order.
+Does your system allow you to add in extra Artboards — anywhere in the sequence — without you having to go through and rename the rest of your Artboards to maintain order.

-[GIF showing how you can add in another Artboard into a sequence at any point]
+{{< img class="image-wrapper" src="naming-artboards-in-sketch-organised-2.jpg" caption="Another well organised Sketch file" >}}

 ## Communication